jsto890/CAD_Portfolio/README.md

 ## 🎯 Purpose

-This repository serves as a digital portfolio for displaying CAD (Computer-Aided Design) projects with interactive 3D visualization.
-It's designed to showcase engineering design skills, technical expertise, and project capabilities to potential employers, collaborators, or clients.
+This repository serves as a digital portfolio for displaying CAD (Computer-Aided Design) projects with an interactive 3D viewer.
+It's designed to showcase engineering design skills and project capabilities.

+## 🚀 Live Demo

+**You can view the live portfolio here:** [jsto890.github.io/CAD_Portfolio/](https://jsto890.github.io/CAD_Portfolio/)

 ## 🏗️ Project Structure